New data shows which groups are being most impacted by COVID-19 breakthrough cases in Mass.

 While the highly contagious coronavirus Delta variant has been linked to a surge in new cases, Doron says fully vaccinated people should not get overly anxious because it’s not clear if the variant is more deadly than others.

-Doron say that wearing a mask more often and avoiding large crowds might be a smart move.
+Doron says that wearing a mask more often and avoiding large crowds might be a smart move.

 “Think about your own personal risk and the risk of people you interactive with,” Doron explained.
 “Assess the situation.
 Don’t put the vaccine to a stress test.
 No need to go into massively crowded bars and nightclubs with people screaming, especially if you have some underlying vulnerability.